hoangcuong2011/Good-Papers/Kernel Interpolation for Scalable Structured Gaussian Processes (KISS-GP).md

 - Kernel Interpolation for Scalable Structured Gaussian Processes (KISS-GP) - http://proceedings.mlr.press/v37/wilson15.pdf

 A very interesting yet challenging paper to read.
-GPs are limitted to its computational complexity (O(N^3)).
+GPs are limited to its computational complexity (O(N^3)).
 Common techniques that address the difficulty are inducing point methods.
 Yet it is far to say these methods totally ease the challenge, to say the least.
-The techniques only bring the complexity down to only (O(NM^2)).
+Previous work only brings the complexity down to only (O(NM^2)).
 It is still practically too much, and also very importantly, increasing the number of pseudo inputs (M) significantly improves the performance.

 Meanwhile, structure exploiting approaches such as Kronecker and Toeplitz methods have orthognal advantages to inducing point methods.